SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 In more complex OAuth deployments, the pattern of relying on a URL-fixated authorization session, rather than the original session at the user-agent, often stems from the user-agent session not being available to the client at the redirection endpoint:

 * In Cross-origin OAuth deployments, the redirection endpoint is hosted at a different origin from where the client application's user-agent session exists.
-* In Cross-user-agent OAuth deployments, native app clients that store tokens at their backend and follow {{!RFC8252}} to conduct OAuth in an external user-agent (e.g., the browser) do not have access to the original user-agent, nor to its session, when submitting the authorization code at the redirection endpoint hosted by the native app's backend.
+* In Cross-user-agent OAuth deployments, native app clients that store tokens at their backend and follow {{!RFC8252}} to perform OAuth in an external user-agent (e.g., a browser) do not have access to the session of the original user-agent (i.e., the native app), when the authorization code is submitted at the redirection endpoint hosted by the native app's backend.
 * In OAuth deployments where the application's user session and its OAuth client are handled by separate services of the same party (e.g., in a microservice architecture) or by different parties (e.g., in the business model of "OAuth-as-a-Service"), the client's redirection endpoint may be unable to interpret the application's user-agent session.

 Session fixation attacks in these complex deployments have been observed in practice.
 Refer to {{research.cuhk2}} and {{research.cuhk3}} for details.